chris-mignon/BMI-Tracker-/Practices.md

 >- Use a ViewModel to separate all data operations from the UI.
 >-Add a second Activity that allows the user to add new words.

+the app running with preset words in the database
  <img src="/Pictures/Roomwordsample 1.jpg"
      alt=""
      style="float: left; margin-right: 10px;" />

+Adding a new word to the database
 <img src="/Pictures/Roomwordsample 2.jpg"
      alt=""
      style="float: left; margin-right: 10px;" />

+the new word saved to the databse
 <img src="/Pictures/Roomwordsample 3.jpg"
      alt=""
      style="float: left; margin-right: 10px;" />